vasekp/genetic/README.md

 Some functions are inherently easier to find.
 The algorithm converged to perfect solutions for addition and multiplication within a few tens of generations.
-For example, for the multiplication problem with two 3-bit inputs, this flawless solution was found in 22-th generation (see below for other parameters):
+For example, for the multiplication problem with two 3-bit inputs with a low-3-bit output, this flawless solution was found in 22-th generation (see below for other parameters):

 `8[15] 9[16] 8[24] 9[34] 9[25] 7[14] 9[257]`